MisterTarock/Distributeur-de-cote/README.md

 #Navigation in the Menu

 ##First Choice
-~~Attention please!
-If you write anything other than the attended numbers it will show an exception and reload the propositions.~~
+:collision: Attention please!
+If you write anything other than the attended numbers it will show an exception and reload the propositions.

 if you chose the 1) you'll be proposed to choose a student.
-~~You need to write his name correctly and entirely to let the program work ;)~~
+:collision: You need to write his name correctly and entirely to let the program work ;)

 If the student is not recognized, the program will say that there is "No such person"